ekalinin/nodeenv/README.rst

   Nave stores all environments in one directory ``~/.nave``.
 Can create per node version environments using `nave use envname versionname`.
-  Can not pass additional arguments into configure (for example --without-ssl) Can't run on windows because it relies on bash.
+  Can not pass additional arguments into configure (for example --without-ssl) Can't run on windows because it relies on a POSIX shell.

 * `nvm <https://github.com/creationix/nvm/blob/master/nvm.sh>`_ - Node Version
   Manager.
 It is necessarily to do `nvm sync` for caching available node.js